 The document said the allegations were based on testimony provided by Mammadov, as well as others identified during the course of the investigation, which is still ongoing.

 ‘A ten-year enterprise’

-Yafaz Hasanov, a journalist and member of the Musavat party who received political asylum in Germany in 2016, told OC Media the asylum scheme had been a ‘10 year enterprise’.
+Yafaz Hasanov, a journalist and member of the Musavat party who received political asylum in Germany in 2016, told OC Media the trafficking scheme had been a ‘10 year enterprise’.

 ‘It is mostly members of the Musavat involved in it’, he said.

 The illegal enterprise grew, he said, after Azerbaijan’s currency collapsed in 2015.